-The blog link above is for media-related musings that I share with my Media & Society students at CSU-Pueblo.
-The Twitter link is for my @profebersole account, again focusing on mass media and related topics.
+The blog link above is no longer being regularly maintained, but does contain an archive of media-related musings that I shared with my Media & Society students at CSU Pueblo.
 The YouTube channel contains a variety of video shorts and longer projects that I’ve produced in recent years.

 EbersoleMEDIA has been selected by the Poudre Heritage Alliance to conduct oral history interviews with water professionals throughout the state of Colorado.
 These interviews will be audio/video recorded and become part of the Water Resources Archive at Colorado State University.

-EbersoleMEDIA will be working with the Arkansas River Basin Water Forum to produce six new webisodes to accompany the Arkansas River documentary.
+EbersoleMEDIA partnered with the Arkansas River Basin Water Forum to produce six new webisodes to accompany the Arkansas River documentary.
 Three of the segments will feature major tributaries to the river: Fountain Creek, Huerfano River, and Purgatoire River.
 The other segments will feature ongoing projects ranging from watershed health to innovative water storage.

 Pikes Peak Women, Citizens Project, and the Pikes Peak Library District invited me to make a presentation on the topic of Fake News for their Fact and Fiction Media Series.
 The event was held at the 21c library campus on August 30th.

 Public screenings of The Arkansas River: from Leadville to Lamar were held in twelve communities throughout the basin (literally from Leadville to Lamar).
 We were encouraged by the turnout and the passion of those who care about the future of the Arkansas River.
 Any future broadcasts or screenings will be announced on the Facebook page (see link at top of page).

 The Arkansas River: from Leadville to Lamar aired on Rocky Mountain PBS at 7pm on May 31st.
 The program is available on YouTube.